Welcome to the Roton Quantum Model - a rotational resonance framework

 Where — Resonance Landscape

-A rotational support structure defining admissible oscillatory degrees of freedom and hosting local energy density distributions.
+A rotational support structure defining admissible oscillatory degrees of freedom and hosting local resonant energy density distributions.

 -